montrealrobotics/turtlebot_stack_lidar/README.md

 $ roslaunch turtlebot_rviz_launchers view_navigation.launch
 ```

-Now you can move turtlebot and see map being constructed in rviz.
+Voila!
+Now you can move turtlebot around and visualize a map being constructed in `rviz`.
 Happy mapping!